 You may find yourself struggling with feelings of guilt or regret.
 It’s important to remind yourself that a breakup or divorce is a two-way street, and it’s not solely your fault.
 Allow yourself to feel the pain and sadness, but don’t blame yourself entirely.

-Allowing yourself to grieve may involve taking some time to yourself to process your emotions.
-You may want to journal, talk to a therapist or a trusted friend, or simply take some time to reflect.
+Allowing yourself to grieve may involve taking some time for yourself to process your emotions.
+You may want to journal, talk to a therapist or a trusted friend, or take some time to reflect on your feelings.

 It’s important to remember that grief is a process, and it may take some time to heal from this loss.
 But by allowing yourself to grieve, you are taking the first step towards moving forward.